gokulgajapathi/BusReservation/README.md

-# JDBC and My SQL in Bus Booking System
+# HIBERNATE and HQL in Bus Reservation System

 This is a simple command-line application for booking bus tickets.

 ## Introduction

 This project is a Java-based bus booking system that allows users to book bus tickets through a command-line interface.
-It provides basic functionalities like displaying bus information, booking tickets, and canceling bookings.
+It provides basic functionalities like displaying bus information, booking tickets, and canceling bookings with booking ID.

 ## Features

 - Display bus information
 - Book bus tickets
-- Cancel booked tickets
+- Cancel booked tickets with booking ID

 ## Installation